Matthew T. Newsom (Claiborne County)

 Born: c.
 1816 in North Carolina

-Appointed to serve as justice of the peace in 1869.
-Listed on the 1870 census in Claiborne County, occupation “Miss State Legislature,” with wife and daughter, both named Rozetta.
-An R. Newsom, a woman of Rozetta’s age, appears alone on the 1880 census.
+Newsom appears on the 1860 census as a free man of color in Quincy, Illinois.
+He was appointed to serve as justice of the peace in Claiborne County in 1869.
+Listed on the 1870 census in Claiborne, occupation “Miss State Legislature,” with wife and daughter, both named Rozetta.
+His daughter (who had been born while Newsom lived in Michigan) married a George Townsend in 1875, and his wife is listed alone on the 1880 census.

 “A native of North Carolina, Newsom attended the Mississippi black convention of 1865 and the first Republican state convention in 1867, where he proposed that the party commit itself to land confiscation.
 He represented Claiborne County in the constitutional convention of 1868 and in the state House of Representatives, 1870-71, and he also served as a district judge.”